 Symptomatic hypermagnesemia is fairly uncommon.
-It occurs most commonly in patients with renal failure after ingestion of Mg-containing drugs, such as antacids or purgatives.
+It occurs most commonly in patients with renal failure after ingestion of magnesium-containing drugs, such as antacids or purgatives.
 Hypermagnesemia may also occur in patients with hypothyroidism or Addison disease.

 Symptoms and signs include hyporeflexia, hypotension, respiratory depression, and cardiac arrest.

 At serum magnesium concentrations of 6 to 12 mg/dL (2.5 to 5 mmol/L), the ECG shows prolongation of the PR interval, widening of the QRS complex, and increased T-wave amplitude.